 Day of the Wombat

 As long as there are wombats, chocolate, and wine gums, there'll always be a Wombat Day.
-The thirteenth annual Wombat Day was celebrated on Sunday October 22, 2017.
-The fourteenth annual Wombat Day will be on Monday, October 22, 2018.
+The sixteenth annual Wombat Day was celebrated on Thursday, October 22, 2020.
+The seventeenth annual Wombat Day will be on Friday, October 22, 2021.
 You can also visit the official Wombat Day Facebook Page.

 You don't need to be a wombat or know a wombat to enjoy the fun on October 22.
 You can follow the traditional Wombat Day rituals and have a Wombat Day Cake, Wombat Fudge, or Wombat Brownies, or you can make up your own.
 It doesn't really matter, as long as you eat chocolate and celebrate the wombat!